nasone32/llama.cpp-RDNA3-7900xtx-opt/README.md

 The cache keeps recently used, host-offloaded MoE experts in VRAM.
 This can improve decode when system RAM bandwidth is the bottleneck.

-I personally run with `--moe-expert-cache 0` because on my workload the prompt-processing slowdown costs more than the decode gain.
-The feature is still included, and this fork removes a good chunk of overhead from the original PR: faster all-hit handling, skipped dummy GPU work, asynchronous expert uploads, fewer mapping-table copies, and protection against duplicate in-flight uploads.
+I personally run with `--moe-expert-cache 0` because on my workload the prompt-processing slows down to a crawl and I find it unusable.
+BUT The feature is still included, and this fork removes a good chunk of overhead from the original PR (i might push it there also).

 Cache size is hardware and model dependent.
-Start low, watch VRAM usage, and increase it only if the tradeoff makes sense for your workload.
+Start low, watch VRAM usage, and increase it. more cached experts = more speed. with 288 expert you get a 95% hit rate so things can decode fast, i've seen 45tk/s with MTP, but decode isn't everything

 ## Applied series